altocodenl/cell/readme.md

    if (dotMode) queryPath = queryPath.slice (1);
 ```

-We will try to find the `queryPath` at the deepest possible level in `contextPath`.
+We will try to find the first step of the `queryPath` at the longest (deepest) possible level in `contextPath`.
+This first step of `queryPath` is called the **hook**.
 The simplest case is when `contextPath` has length 0.
-In this case, we just go through the entire dataspace once and find any paths that start with the elements in `queryPath` (if `queryPath` is itself empty, we then match every single path in the dataspace!).
+In this case, we just go through the entire dataspace once and find any paths that start with the first step in `queryPath` (if `queryPath` is itself empty, we then match every single path in the dataspace!).
 These are the `matches` we get.

 If `contextPath` has more than length 0, we start by finding all the paths that match it.
-We then shave off the `contextPath` as prefix from each of the matched paths and we go through all of them to find what matches with `queryPath`.
+We then shave off the `contextPath` as prefix from each of the matched paths and we go through all of them to find what matches the first step of `queryPath`.
+If there is no hook because `queryPath` is empty, we get everything that matches `contextPath`.

 In this way, the function walks "up" the context path, removing elements from its end, and stopping when it finds one or more paths that match the query.